• Skip to primary navigation

 A bowl of peanut butter chocolate chip bliss balls

-This is the best peanut butter bliss balls recipe.
-These energy balls are a quick and easy snack to make and are ready in just 5 minutes!
+These are the best peanut butter bliss balls!
+These energy balls are quick and easy to make and are ready in just 5 minutes!
 They are made with simple ingredients like peanut butter, honey, oats, and almond flour, and are a healthy no bake dessert or snack.

 A bowl filled with peanut butter bliss balls.